Here is 10 type of income on which you don't have any tax liability We give you ten such types of incomes that don't attract...

 - Scholarships and awards: Any kind of scholarship or award granted to any deserving student to meet the cost of education is exempted from tax under Section 10(16) of the Income Tax Act of 1961.
 There is no cap on the maximum limit and the entire sum of money received as a scholarship gets the tax exemption treatment.

-- Gift Received from Relative : As per Income Tax act 1961 Gift received are taxable u/s 56(2) under the head of other sources but no tax liability on the person who give gift.
+- Gift Received from Relative: As per Income Tax act 1961 Gift received are taxable u/s 56(2) under the head of other sources but no tax liability on the person who gives the gift.
 But in some condition no tax liability will attract like:

-The gratuity received by an employee is not taxable if it is received on his retirement, his becoming incapacitated prior to such retirement, termination of employment or if such gratuity is received by his widow, children or dependants on his death. "
+The gratuity received by an employee is not taxable if it is received on his retirement, his becoming incapacitated before such retirement, termination of employment or if such gratuity is received by his widow, children or dependants on his death. "

 In case any such gratuities are received by an employee from more than one employer in the same financial year, the aggregate amount so exempt should not exceed the overall exemption limit.
 Similarly, if gratuities were received in one or more financial years, the exempt amount claimed earlier has to be taken into account while computing the exemption at present," say tax experts.